 Our mission at a university-based divinity school is to prod students again and again with the question, “What kind of thinker do you want to be?”
 With Harvard Divinity School’s new curriculum, the hefty Divinity School course listings, and the wealth of course offerings in both the wider Harvard arena and the Boston Theological Institute, a student’s task here is to develop and follow a course of study that helps him or her to become the kind of thinker he imagines or hopes eventually to be.
 Even if you’re absolutely certain you’ll be applying for PhD programs next fall, go ahead and take that class on religion and children’s literature just because your secret favorite book features a poet-mouse named Frederick.

 If we are an ivory tower, it is because the opportunities you have here to expand your intellect and your imagination, to take seriously as humanly viable ideas the ideas of thoughtful people in other times and places and to think critically about your own assumptions, are opportunities that not everyone in this country enjoys and that current policies of public education, I would argue, often actively work to limit even further.
 To borrow an image from my favorite corner of the globe, take our catalogues and wallow in them, like a water buffalo in a mud hole on a hot summer day.
 For, as the Tamil proverb asks, vittuvanukku etu paratecam: To a learned person, what land is foreign?

 Anne Monius was Professor of South Asian Religions at Harvard Divinity School.
 This essay was delivered on September 17, 2007, as the Convocation address for academic year 2007-08.
-That event can be viewed online at www.hds.harvard.edu.
+See video of the event on the Harvard Divinity School website.